 This will have a negative impact on the production of grass and herbaceous vegetation on the plains.
 The harsh semi-desert of the Gobi will spread northward, and it will become more difficult for the Mongolians to find sufficient food for their livestock.

 In turn, this could be a threat to their survival as their traditional lifestyle and the production of meat, milk and wool will no longer be enough.

 Is there any wrong information in this article?
 Would like to write a review from different angle?
 Have more information about the area and want to share it?
 Please, use the following form and contribute to this page.
 Thanks.

 Do you have a great story about any beautiful site in the world?
 Share it!

 Here are more things to do if you have enjoyed reading this page about Bayan Olgii in Mongolia.
 Please share it with your services through the buttons here, at the left column of the page and at the bottom of the page.
 This could be also additional value to you, as you could experience some social networking technologies and know more.

-I use "Site Build It" tools at the bar below to empower this page about Bayan Olgii in Mongolia and the entire 100 Beautiful Sites in the World.
+I use "Solo Build It" tools at the bar below to empower this page about Bayan Olgii in Mongolia and the entire 100 Beautiful Sites in the World.
 Thanks to those strong website building and optimizing tools.

 Home| 100 Beautiful Sites Blog| Bayan Olgii| Big Sur| Boreal Forest| Borneo| Copenhagen| County Meath| Franz Josef Glacier| Ilulissat| Lake Chad| Mergui Archipelago| Monteverde Cloud Forest| Naukluft Park| Niger Delta| Norwegian Tundra| Okavango Delta| Olympia| Paris| Rotterdam| Rub al-Khali| Rio de la Plata| Upper Po Valley| Yamal Peninsula| Beautiful Scene Newsletter|